Study plan - From Mountain to Fjord - Geology and Ecology of Western Norway

 - Module 3: GE478 Fjord Processes

 Teaching methods include lectures, exercises, fieldwork, and laboratory practice, including a continuous delivery of journals and presentations in seminars.
-In addition, the students will perform a science project throughout the entire semester.
+In addition, the students will work on a science project throughout the entire semester.
 The students will present the results of this sciences project in a public seminar at the end of the programme.
 Most of the practical exercises and/or laboratory work are compulsory.

 Approved presentations, and field and laboratory journals.
 Please refer to the single courses for the volume of these requirements.